 To identify the potential c-di-GMP-dependent effectors in Shewanella putrefaciens, we started with a genomic screen for homologs of the previously characterized flagellar regulators.
 The c-di-GMP-dependent functional regulators of the bacterial flagellar motors studied so far, E. coli YcgR, Pseudomonas FlgZ, and B. subtilis MotI, all possess a characteristic c-di-GMP-binding PilZ domain and an N-terminal domain referred to as the YcgR domain (Cheang et al., 2019).
 In S. putrefaciens, five proteins are annotated as putative PilZ domain-containing proteins (Sputcn32_2813, Sputcn32_2815, Sputcn32_2212, Sputcn32_1553, and Sputcn32_3446).
 Apart from possessing a putative PilZ domain, none of these proteins shows noticeable similarities to YcgR, FlgZ, or MotI at the protein level, and so far, none of them has been studied in any detail.
 Notably, the gene Sputcn32_3446 is located directly downstream of the secondary flagellar gene cluster, immediately following motA and motB, which encodes the proton-dependent stator of the lateral flagellar motor.
 We therefore hypothesized that this protein may somehow be involved in the formation and/or activity of the lateral and, potentially, the polar flagella.

 Sputcn32_3446, annotated as a PilZ domain, is located 34 bp downstream of motB and transcribed in the same direction (Figure 1B).
 The gene is 435 bp in length and encodes a protein of 144 aa with an estimated molecular mass of 16.6 kDa and a theoretical pI of 5.94.
-The protein is, thus, much smaller than YcgR (244 aa), FlgZ (263 aa), and MotI (217 aa) as an N-terminal YcgR domain is not present (Figure 1C).
-The predicted c-di-GMP-binding motifs (RxxxR, D/NxSxxG) are fully conserved (Figure 1D).
-The protein is conserved in a number of Shewanella species that possess dual flagellar systems, and the gene is always located downstream of motB.
-Potential homologs of Sputcn32_3446 are also present in some species of Aeromonas and Vibrio, but absent from the well characterized Vibrio parahaemolyticus and V. alginolyticus, which also possess two distinct flagellar systems.
+The protein is thus much smaller than YcgR (244 aa), FlgZ (263), and MotI (217 aa) as an N-terminal YcgR domain is not present (Figure 1C).
+The predicted c-di-GMP-binding motifs (RxxxRhxh, DhSxxG; Galperin and Chou, 2020) are fully conserved (Figure 1D).
+The protein is conserved in a number Shewanella species that possess dual flagellar systems, and the gene it is always located downstream of motB.
+Potential homologs of Sputcn32_3446 are also present in some species of Aeromonas and Vibrio, but absent from the well-characterized V. parahaemolyticus and V. alginolyticus, which also possess two distinct flagellar systems.
 We henceforth referred to the protein as MotL, relating to its location within the lateral flagellar gene operon and its differences to YcgR, FlgZ, and MotI with respect to the protein sequence and absence of further domains.